 Recently Microsoft has released a security update rated critical and directed to resolution of the vulnerability CVE-2019-0708 identified on the Remote Desktop service for different operating systems.
 The vulnerability allows code execution via RDP protocol allowing you to take full control of the remote system.
 This vulnerability is taken as an example to highlight how is actually risky to publish on Internet these access protocols.
 For this reason you should consider adopting one of the solutions below for even more security.

 To have an easy administrative access to the Azure Virtual Network you can enable a Point-to-Site VPN (P2S).
-Through the VPN P2S can establish connectivity from one location to the Azure environment, easily and securely.
+Through the P2S VPN can establish connectivity from one location to the Azure environment, easily and securely.
 When the VPN connection is established you will have the ability to remotely access to systems in Azure.
 For more information on VPN P2S I invite you to read the article Azure Networking: Point-to-Site VPN access and what's new.
-By adopting this methodology should take into consideration the maximum number of possible connections for single Azure VPN Gateway.
+Adopting this methodology you should take into consideration the maximum number of connections for each Azure VPN Gateway.